 One leaf adds 20 inches which is additional seating for 2.
 With two leaves, a table for 6 can be made to seat 10 comfortably

 Most furniture available today is made from various types of materials or thin strips of wood glued together, but rarely from such large solid wood planks as these tables.
 It offers great appeal and character, but it is more susceptible to moisture and temperature changes.
-What this means is that the the table tops will move slightly, minor cracks on ends could develop in dry environments, and the legs or bases might have to be re-tightened.
+What this means is that the the table tops will move slightly, minor cracks on ends could develop in dry environments and the legs or bases might have to be re-tightened.
 A minimal amount is perfectly normal and we do incorporate a few techniques to minimize it and allow the table to adjust.
-So if you notice some changes, it’s just your table adjusting to its ever-changing environment.
-Stability of temperature and humidity is important, so if you have exaggerated fluctuations or are at either ends of the spectrum, the effects could be more pronounced and not necessarily warrantable.
+So, if you notice some changes, it’s just your table adjusting to its ever-changing environment.
+Stability of temperature and humidity is important.
+If you have exaggerated fluctuations or are at either ends of the spectrum, the effects could be more pronounced and not necessarily warrantable.